NotYourSamuel/passe-beta/README.md

 ## Installation

 Put the application folder in a reliable path and run the application!
-(I'm planning an installer for version 2.0.0!)
+(I'm planning an UI overhal a later version!
+There is also a step-by-step tutorial of a hacked account recovery process comming!)

 ## Demo